Kurrupt68/PythonScripts4Hax0rs/README.md

 # PythonScripts4Hax0rs
-This Repository Contains Python3 scripts that could be useful for red team operations
+This repository contains Python3 scripts that could be useful for red team operations